Katy Armstrong: Casting

-Development

 Relationship with Chesney Brown and motherhood

 Katy arrives in Coronation Street to visit her older sister, Izzy.
-She meets Chesney Brown at a birthday party and is "instantly attracted" to him.
-A show spokesperson explained "She loves the fact that he flogs stuff down the market, and he can't believe his luck when she asks him out.
+She meets Chesney at a birthday party and is "instantly attracted" to him.
+A show spokesperson explained: "She loves the fact that he flogs stuff down the market, and he can't believe his luck when she asks him out.
 She's absolutely gorgeous and he really couldn't have asked for a sexier first girlfriend."
-Katy and Chesney begin dating and Foote revealed that she wanted the couple to go the distance, saying "I'd like to see them make a go of it, they're a sweet couple - as long as Chesney does as he's told!"
+Katy and Chesney begin dating and Foote revealed that she wanted the couple to go the distance, saying "I'd like to see them make a go of it, they're a sweet couple – as long as Chesney does as he's told!"
 The actress commented that she enjoyed working with Aston, as they had attended the same drama school and had "a laugh" together, a fact the writers reflected on screen.
 The couple were seen discussing the future of their relationship and whether to take things further.
 The spokesperson revealed that the storyline would be handled responsibly and Katy and Chesney would talk about the various contraceptives they could use.
 Katy and Chesney plan to have sex at her house when they learn her father, Owen (Ian Puleston-Davies), will be out of the house.
 However, shortly after Chesney arrives at Katy's, Owen decides to stay home and "scuppers the young lovers' plans".
 Chesney then learns his house is empty and he and Katy go there and have sex for the first time.
-Owen later finds out what has happened and he "hits the roof."
+Owen later finds out what has happened and he "hits the roof".

 In February 2011, it was announced Katy would reveal her desire to have a child.
 She suggests starting a family to Chesney, who is left shocked because he believes they are too young to become parents.
 Kilkelly reported "However, after Katy continues to push the idea, Chesney is expected to change his mind and begin looking for a flat that he can rent with his girlfriend."
 A few months later, Foote explained Katy's motive behind her desire for a child was her mother's abandonment of her family.
 From that point, she did not have "a proper family" and Chesney experienced a similar situation.
-The actress revealed "They both feel like they're missing out on something, so Katy came up with the idea of having a baby and moving out of home."
+The actress revealed "They both feel like they're missing out on something, so Katy came up with the idea of having a baby and moving out of home".
 When Katy and Chesney learn that they are expecting a baby, they wonder how to tell their respective families.
 Foote believed Chesney's sister would be shocked, while Owen would "absolutely flip" because it is not what he wanted for his daughter.